RichardDooling/Entertainment_Law/Defamation_Privacy/Defamation_Privacy.md

 ###### by Richard Dooling

-**!!!
-Page Under Construction !!!**

 ## Defamation - Privacy

-# "Life Story Rights"
+### "Life Story Rights"

 Do artists have a First Amendment right to tell stories, or write songs, or make movies that someone else believes defames them?
 Invades their privacy?
-“Steals” their “life story”?
+"Steals" their "life story"?

 Sometimes called "life story rights," these rights are usually a simple agreement not to sue for defamation, invasion of privacy, and many other